Ancestor of 1st Black California elections chief never voted

 “My dad was so proud.
 My mom was so proud.
 And as a family we knew on Election Day, go through the back door because people are … voting in the living room.
 And that was just a part of our culture — we valued the vote.”

-Weber served as a member of the San Diego Board of Education from 1988 to 1996, and since 2012 has held the state Assembly seat in the 79th District in San Diego County.
+Weber, a Democrat like Newsom and Padilla, served as a member of the San Diego Board of Education from 1988 to 1996.
+Since 2012, she has held the state Assembly seat in the 79th District in San Diego County.

 In the Legislature, Weber was a lead proponent of a ballot proposal to restore affirmative action — it was rejected by voters last month.
 She also authored a law, signed by Newsom in September, that creates a task force to come up with proposals for how the state could provide reparations to Black Americans, what form those reparations might take and who would be eligible to receive them.